BestSemper/senior-research-project/README.md

 I created an AI model trained to automatically analyze a skier’s form and objectively quantify their skill through video analysis, providing clear, actionable feedback for performance improvement.

-# Local Testing
+# Training Process
-- Model training was done on a Macbook Pro M4 Max
+All coding and model training was done on a Macbook Pro M4 Max

 # Install